yaybu/touchdown/README.rst

     :target: https://pypi.python.org/pypi/touchdown/

 Touchdown is a service orchestration framework for python.
+It provides a python "DSL" for declaring complicated cloud infrastructures and provisioning those blueprints in an idempotent way.

 You can find us in #yaybu on irc.oftc.net.